Yugenero/Yugenero/README.md

 ---

-I'm primarily interested in **Fullstack Software Development**, but my interest and expertise extend to anything software adjacent.
+I'm primarily interested in **Fullstack Software Engineering**, but my interest and expertise extend to anything software adjacent.

 When I'm not working or programming, I'm usually outside, in the gym, or reading.